marxin/texi2rst-generated/sphinx/demo/demo.rst

   These options control warnings about left shift overflows.

   ``-Wshift-overflow3=1``
-    This is the warning level of :option:`-Wshift-overflow3` and ...
+    This is the warning level of :option:`-Wshift-overflow3` and :option:`-Wshift-overflow3` and :option:`-Wshift-overflow3` and :option:`-Wshift-overflow3` and :option:`-Wshift-overflow3` and ...

   Enabled by :option:`-Wall`.